17 Overview of Julia commands

 • By default, the cells are reactive.
 This means when a variable in one cell is changed, then any references to that variable are also updated – like a spreadsheet.
 This is fantastic for updating several computations at once.
 However it means variable names can not be repeated within a page.
 Pedagogically, it is convenient to use variable names and function names (e.g., x and f) repeatedly, but this is only possible if they are within a let block or a function body.

-• The notebooks snapshot the packages they depend on, which is great for reproducability, but may mean older versions are silently used.
+• The notebooks snapshot the packages they depend on, which is great for reproducibility, but may lead to older versions of the packages being silently used.

 17.3 Augmenting base Julia